lilobase/CurriculumVitae/home.md

 You will find my resumé in [french](french/home.md) or [English](english/home.md)

+## Specifications

+* name : LEMAIRE Arnaud
+* nationality : French
+* year of birth : 1989

+*note :
+for confidentiality reasons, contact informations does not appear on the online CV.
+To contact me, use one of the social network listed below or github.*

 ## Introduction

 I'm a Scrum Master, a Software Architect but a Software Craftsman as first.